Manage a Business

 • Be friendly and welcoming to customers.

-Customer service training is essential for any hospitality business, especially front-of-house staff.
+Customer service training is essential for any hospitality business, especially front-of-house employees.
 But every restaurant also has to define what excellent customer service looks like for their specific establishment.

-So, let’s take a look at some examples of training points for bussers, servers, and bartenders.
+So, let’s take a look at some examples of restaurant training points for bussers, servers, and bartenders.

 Bussing